HolyBlackCat/cpp-tutorials/installing_toolchain_msys2.md

    (⚠ Note that we install `mingw-w64-clang-x86_64-clang` and not just `clang`!
 The difference is explained [here](/msys2_environments.md).)

-   Now if you run `clang++ --version`, you should see something like this:
+   Now if you type `clang++ --version`, you should see something like this:
    ```
    clang version 18.1.8
    Target: x86_64-w64-windows-gnu